Frederick, Baron de Weissenfels: Biography

 The next month, on February 17, 1788, Weissenfels petitioned the New York City Common Council for a raise in his pay as captain of the city watch.
 Although his old friend, Marius Willet, was the sheriff of New York County during this time, the request was read and postponed.

 On May 13, 1788, he again petitioned Congress to be treated as a foreign officer.
 He had apparently written again to Washington and this time the general had compiled and written a recommendation, but Congress again declined.

 The next year, on April 7, 1789, Weissenfels was discharged as the captain of the city watch.
 He had been accused of sleeping on the job, but it may have been that he lost the job when Willet lost his position as sheriff.
 Weissenfels was a tired and pitiable 61-year-old, who was again poor and out of work.

 On January 29, 1790, Weissenfels received a land bounty for 500 acres, but this did not seem to improve his financial situation.
 His son, George, was a "conveyancer," a sort of lawyer who dealt with land transfers, and the pair may have gotten caught up in the land speculation of the time.

 He served as Inspector of Spiritous Liquors for the City of New York in 1791 and lived at Dry's Dock.

-In 1796, Weissenfels was appointed Gauger of the customs in New York City,.
-He apparently was given the job upon the death of his son, who held that position until his death in 1795.
+In 1796, Weissenfels was appointed Gauger of the customs in New York City.
+He apparently was given the job upon the death of his son, who had held that position until his death in 1795.

 He remained a resident of New York City until 1805, the last time he is listed in the New York City Directory living at 3 Hudson.

 Weissenfels was a member of the New York State Society of The Society of the Cincinnati.
 He was the first vice-president of the New York Deutsche Gesellschaft, of which Frederick von Steuben was for many years president.

 At the time of his death on May 14, 1806, he filled a minor office in the police department in New Orleans.
 Louisiana.
 The position was likely obtained for him by Abraham Redwood Ellery, a wealthy New Orleans planter, lawyer, and the husband of his granddaughter, Sarah Charlotte Weissenfels.